RaulMandujano/RaulPage/_posts/2021-2-13-typescript.md

 layout: post
 title:  TYPESCRIPT
 categories: [TS,Typescript]
-excerpt: JAM stand for Javascrip, Apis, and Markup.
-It is a free web server, it is a new way to build websites in a faster way, with a bette interface.
-They connect thought internet to inretac and offer a better service and platform for users.
+excerpt: TypeScript is a language programmed by Microsoft, the language is based on a language similar to Javascript but easy to read and find debugging.
 ---

 What is TypeScript?